Various Orbit Watermaster Sprinkler timers are available in the market, each with varying features and controls.

 - To skip a station, move the station’s slide switch to the MANUAL OFF position at the bottom of the slide.

 After programming is complete, turn the rotary selector to AUTO.
-The timer is now fully programmed and ready to use in the automatic mode.
-In auto mode, each station will operate sequentially, starting with program A.
+The timer is now fully programmed and ready to use in automatic mode.
+Each station will operate sequentially in auto mode, starting with program A.

 How Do I Set the Time of Day and Date on Orbit Sprinkler Timer?

 If it is the first time the timer has been programmed, you should start by pressing the RESET button.
-Do not press the RESET button again unless you want to completely remove all your programming.
+Do not press the RESET button again unless you want to remove all your programming completely.
 Then follow these steps to set the time of day and date:

 - Turn the rotary dial to the SET TIME/DATE position.